ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 5. A source connector should be able to register a schema.
 6. A destination connector should be able to fetch a specific schema.
 7. A destination connector needs a way to know that a schema changed.
+8. The Connector SDK should provide an API to work with the schemas.
-8. The Connector SDK should cache the schemas.
+9. The Connector SDK should cache the schemas.

    Reason: Standalone connectors and Conduit communicate via gRPC.
-To avoid the cost of repeatedly fetching or creating the same schema many times (especially over gRPC), schemas should be cached by the SDK.
+To avoid the cost of repeatedly fetching or creating the same schema many times ( especially over gRPC), schemas should be cached by the SDK.

+## Non-goals

+- Schema auto-generation: Given that a source connector usually has direct access to a source collection, and also knows most about the source types, schema auto-generation is not a requirement.

 ## Schema format